Jane Gray (stained glass artist)

-Jane Gray ARCA FMGP (1931 – 1 December 2024) was am English stained-glass artist whose work spanned the latter half of the 20th century.
+Jane Gray ARCA FMGP (1931 – 1 December 2024) was an English stained-glass artist whose work spanned the latter half of the 20th century.
 Her works are found in over 40 churches in England and Wales.

 Biography

 Gray trained at the Kingston School of Arts from 1949 to 1951, where she specialised in weaving and stained glass.
 She then studied at the Royal College of Art until 1955.
 After graduating, she worked as an assistant for the head of the stained glass department Lawrence Stanley Lee, supporting his work six-year-long design project on the nave windows of Coventry Cathedral.